-The mailer also features a bold headline saying that the “Recall Effort is Not Funded by Billionaires” over a photo of a diverse group of people supposedly representing the Recall Campaign.
+The mailer also features a bold headline saying “Recall Effort is Not Funded by Billionaires” over a photo of a diverse group of people supposedly representing the recall campaign.

 There are a couple of problems with this, however.
-First, the Recall has already taken donations from two local billionaires: Trump donor and ICE landlord Martin Selig, and Jeannie Nordstrom of the union-busting, retail giant Nordstrom family.
-Selig in particular has been known to spend big on conservative political issues, such as when he donated $25,000 to help overturn our initial 2018 Amazon Tax victory.
+First, the recall has already taken donations from two local billionaires: Trump donor and ICE landlord Martin Selig as well as Jeannie Nordstrom of the union-busting, retail-giant Nordstrom family.
+Selig in particular has been known to spend big on right wing political causes, such as when he donated $25,000 to help overturn our 2018 Amazon Tax victory.

-The Recall’s billionaires are joined by a slew of corporate elites and rich Republicans including Dave Stephenson, the CFO of AirBnB and a former Vice President of Amazon, a plethora of wealthy real-estate developers and executives, and wealthy Trump donors like Dennis Weibling, Vidur Luthra and Greg Eneil.
+The recall’s billionaires are joined by a slew of corporate elites and rich Republicans, including Dave Stephenson, the CFO of AirBnB and a former Vice President of Amazon, multiple wealthy real-estate developers and executives, and dozens of major Republican donors, including wealthy Trump donors like Dennis Weibling, Vidur Luthra and Greg Eneil.

-Another problem?
-The image that seems intended to portray their “diverse mix of working people and seniors” is, in fact, a stock photo belonging to Shutterstock titled "Diversity People Group Team Union Concept."
+And the other problem?
+The image that seems intended to portray their “diverse mix of working people and seniors” is, in fact, a stock photo titled "Diversity People Group Team Union Concept" belonging to Shutterstock.

-These lies are nothing new from a campaign founded on alternative facts, including allegations that Kshama broke the law (she did not) and that she disclosed the address and led a protest to Mayor Durkan’s house (she did not do that either, but rather attended and spoke at the invitation of families of the victims of police brutality).
+These lies are nothing new from a campaign founded on alternative facts, including allegations that Kshama broke the law (she did not) and that she disclosed the address and led a protest to Mayor Durkan’s house (she did not, but rather attended and spoke at the invitation of families of the victims of police brutality).

-The Recall claims to represent local ‘concerned citizens’ while painting Kshama’s support as coming from ‘outside agitators’ — another typical right-wing attack.
-In reality, our campaign already has 65% more donors from within Kshama's district, with 845 District 3 donors compared to the Recall Campaign's 511.
-We also have more donors from the city of Seattle overall, including donors from every zip code in the city.
+The recall says it represents local ‘concerned citizens’ while painting Kshama’s support as coming from ‘outside agitators’ — a typical right-wing attack.
+In truth, our campaign has 65% more District 3 donors, with already 845 donors compared to only 511 for the recall campaign.
+We also have more Seattle donors overall, including from every zip code in the city.

-The Recall's attack mailer also uses a map highlighting our donations from 46 states.
-In fact, we are proud that working people from nearly every state in the country (now 48 states!) have chipped in to the Kshama Solidarity Campaign.
-This is because working people around the country have been inspired again and again by the impact of Kshama’s socialist city council office.
+We are proud that working people from nearly every state in the country have chipped in to the Kshama Solidarity Campaign (now from 48 states).
+This is because working people around the country have been inspired again and again by the impact of Kshama’s socialist city council office..